Northwestern Syria offensive (April–August 2019): Capture of Qalaat al-Madiq

 On 9 May, the Syrian Army captured the town of Qalaat al-Madiq, as well as the villages of Tell Huwash, Al-Tuwainah and Al-Karkat from rebel forces.
 The Syrian Army later established its control over the village of Shariah, as well as Tal al-Sakhr and its surrounding farms.
 A National Front for Liberation (NFL) spokesman announced the group's withdrawal from the area, stating that Qalaat al-Madiq was already militarily lost for them by that point.
 The Syrian and Russian air forces continued to target rebel positions in northwestern Syria with airstrikes.

-On 10 May, joint rebel forces spearheaded by Hayat Tahrir al-Sham (HTS) launched a counterattack to recapture Kafr Nabudah.
+On 10 May, joint rebel forces spearheaded by Hay'at Tahrir al-Sham (HTS) launched a counterattack to recapture Kafr Nabudah.
 The rebels encountered stiff Syrian Army resistance, sparking fierce clashes.
 They came under heavy fire from airstrikes and government artillery.
 Syrian state media reported the counterattack was repelled by government forces.
 Rebel forces did, however, manage to take the villages of Shariah and Ard al-Bab, posting videos on Twitter and Telegram to corroborate their statements.

 On 11 May, the Syrian Army recaptured the village of Shariah amid heavy air and artillery strikes targeting rebel positions.
-The Syrian Army also captured the villages of Arima and Midan Ghazal following clashes with Hayat Tahrir al-Sham, according to Russian state media and social media reports.
+The Syrian Army also captured the villages of Arima and Midan Ghazal following clashes with Hay'at Tahrir al-Sham, according to Russian state media and social media reports.
 The pro-opposition Syrian Observatory for Human Rights reported that up to that point the Syrian government had managed to capture at least 9 villages during the offensive.
 Later that day, the Syrian Army said it captured three more villages: al-Jamaziya, Bab al-Taqa and Mustariha.

 On 12 May, rebel groups shelled the government-held town of Al-Suqaylabiyah in retaliation for the offensive, reportedly killing six civilians, including a woman and five children.
 The Russian Air Force responded by launching several airstrikes against rebel positions.
-On the same day the Hayat Tahrir al-Sham affiliated Syrian Salvation Government announced the creation of the "Popular Resistance" to organize civilian militias under its command to assist in defending rebel-held areas from the government's offensive.
+On the same day the Hay'at Tahrir al-Sham affiliated Syrian Salvation Government announced the creation of the "Popular Resistance" to organize civilian militias under its command to assist in defending rebel-held areas from the government's offensive.